 There is still time to address it!
 (But not much.)

 It’s not too late to prevent the worst case scenarios.
 But to do so, we must stop polluting, and that means moving from fossil fuels to the clean, renewable energy sources of the 21st century.
 As a society, we already have the technology to build a clean economy that creates millions of jobs and a stable world.
 But we must act now.
-As mothers and citizens, the most important thing we can do is demand that our leaders act to stop global warming and create a safe, clean, prosperous world for our kids.
+As mothers and citizens, the most important thing we can do is join forces.
+Moms, united, can give our children the safe and prosperous future they deserve.

 To learn more about how our changing climate will affect us and our children, watch “Global Weirding” by one of our very own Science Moms, Katharine Hayhoe.